 Most PEOs administer retirement plans, life insurance, and disability coverage.
 While EORs may offer and manage similar plans, the scope and types vary depending on local market conditions.
 Both types of companies provide workers' compensation insurance and manage claims.

-Since an EOR provider handles the administrative setup, initial expenses are minimal.
-Conversely, a PEO integrates more deeply with HR systems.
-Businesses may incur training or onboarding costs.
+- Implementation and setup: Since an EOR provider handles the administrative setup, initial expenses are minimal.
+Conversely, a PEO integrates more deeply with HR systems, increasing upfront training and onboarding costs.

 Over the long term, PEOs provide excellent cost benefits due to lower insurance premiums, time savings from outsourcing HR administration, and decreased hiring expenses from improved retention rates.
 On the other hand, EORs offer more flexibility to scale a global workforce quickly with project-based or short-term workers.